Luckyblue4444/bpd488_sds_paper2024/README.md

 pipeline_demo.py creates simulated clean and noisy data based off downloaded cryogentic electron microscopy images from (https://www.ebi.ac.uk/emdb/) while cov2d_simulation.py uses estimations of the 2D covariance matrix to denoise images.
+The only changes made to the above code from the tutorial was the cryo-em images used was changed to EMD-8012.